Summer 2020 Courses

 All of the following course have a Parsons program and housing fee of $200 per student.
 The Parsons program fee pays for the use of the studio/lab/dining hall at Parsons and the student housing on-site at Parsons.
 Course may have additional course fees.
 Students also pay EMU tuition and will need to pay for meals and travel to Parsons.
 Most courses work collaboratively to travel together and share meals.

-This course focuses on motivation theory and creativity, through their connections to food and human sexuality.
+This course combines multiple areas: motivation theory and creativity, the psychology of food and eating, and the psychology of human sexuality.

 Friday, July 10—Sunday, July 19, 2020 | Professors John DeHoog and Brian Nelson

 This studio class will build small scale structures that are part sculpture and part architecture.
 Students will plan and construct a site-specific project, influenced by the local natural environment.
 Demonstrations will include instruction on a variety of wood and metal processes.

 Friday, July 31—Sunday, August 9, 2020 | Professor Ryan Molloy